On the long-time limit of the mean curvature flow in closed manifolds: Background and preliminary lemmas

 \begin{lem} Suppose that $M_t$ is a generic or inner/outermost flow out of $M$.
 Then the genus of $M_t$, considered at smooth times, is nonincreasing along the flow. \end{lem}

-\begin{proof} As in the previous proofs it suffices to note this is the case for approximating surgery flows.
-Now in the surgery components are either deleted or cylindrical regions are cut and replaced with caps and both of these actions do not increase the genus, giving the claim. \end{proof}
+\begin{proof} As in the previous proofs, it suffices to note this is the case for approximating surgery flows.
+Now, in the surgery, components are either deleted or cylindrical regions are cut and replaced with caps, and neither of these actions do not increases the genus, giving the claim. \end{proof}

 We show in the next section that an almost regular flow will either go extinct or flow to a potentially unstable smooth minimal surface, possibly with multiplicity.
-If the minimal surface is unstable we will afterwards wish to perturb the flow to ensure it doesn't flow to it, but as discussed in the introduction for technical reasons it seems difficult to carry this out by just perturbing the initial data if the multiplicity is high (i.e. greater or equal than $2$).
-With this in mind we will consider the following piecewise almost regular flows in the sequel: \begin{defn} Let $M$ be a properly embedded, $2$--sided surface of a $3$--manifold $N$.
-Then a piecewise almost regular flow $M_t$ emanating from $M$ defined on $[0, \infty)$ is given by an increasing (possibly finite) sequence of times $t_i \to \infty$ for which \begin{enumerate} \item $M_t$ on $[0, t_1]$ is an almost regular flow out of $M$ satisfying the conclusions of Proposition \ref{goodflow_ambient} above and so that $M_{t_1}$ is a smooth surface. \item Denoting by $M_t^1$ on $[0, t_1)$ the flow from above, we let $\tilde{M}^1_{t_1}$ be a surface that is isotopic to $M^1_{t_1}$, and we define $M^2_t$ out of this perturbed surface $\tilde{M}^1_{t_1}$ as above. \item Similarly, we define $M^i_t$ for $i \geq 2$ inductively. \end{enumerate} \end{defn}
+If the minimal surface is unstable, we will afterwards wish to perturb the flow to ensure it doesn't flow to it, but as discussed in the introduction, for technical reasons, it seems difficult to carry this out by just perturbing the initial data if the multiplicity is high (i.e. greater than or equal to $2$).
+With this in mind, we will consider the following piecewise almost regular flows in the sequel: \begin{defn} Let $M$ be a properly embedded, $2$--sided surface of a $3$--manifold $N$.
+Then a piecewise almost regular flow $M_t$ emanating from $M$ defined on $[0, \infty)$ is given by an increasing (possibly infinite) sequence of times $t_i \to \infty$ for which \begin{enumerate} \item $M_t$ on $[0, t_1]$ is an almost regular flow out of $M$ satisfying the conclusions of Proposition \ref{goodflow_ambient} above and so that $M_{t_1}$ is a smooth surface. \item Denoting by $M_t^1$ on $[0, t_1)$ the flow from above, we let $\tilde{M}^1_{t_1}$ be a surface that is isotopic to $M^1_{t_1}$, and we define $M^2_t$ out of this perturbed surface $\tilde{M}^1_{t_1}$ as above. \item Similarly, we define $M^i_t$ for $i \geq 2$ inductively. \end{enumerate} \end{defn}

 We end this section with the following technical tool to ensure the limit of the flow we take is smooth: